 One of the first things I learned in nursing school was how to spot the distinctive condition that is Clostridium difficile bacterial infection (C. diff).
+Learning how to recognize C. diff involves identifying its uniquely powerful smell.

 - toxic megacolon